androportal/anuduino/doc/getting_started.rst

 * At what clock speed and voltage level does the circuit work?

  It uses the high speed PLL at 16MHz.The internal PLL of Attiny85 generates a clock frequency that is 8x multiplied from a source input.
 By default, the PLL uses the output of the  internal, 8.0 MHz RC oscillator as source and the safe voltage is 3.8V or more for this speed.
-16.0mhz is more useful with existing  arduino libraries.
-Also if you Run the attiny85 at < 4v you might even brick it.
+16.0 Mhz is more useful with existing  arduino libraries.
+Also if you Run the attiny85 at < 4V you might even brick it.
 That puts the chip out of specifications and the results are unpredictable ,sometimes the bootloader  will overwrite bits of itself and brick the device requiring a high voltage serial programmer (or regular ISP programmer if you didn't disable the reset pin) to recover.Hence it's suggested to use 5V supply.

 * What if my code is more than 6 K?